UK summons French ambassador amid fishing dispute | DW | 28.10.2021

 French Europe Minister Clement Beaune said his country had been forced to use "the language of force since that seems to be the only language this British government understands."

-On Wednesday French authorities seized a UK boat and crew for illegally fishing in French waters.
+On Wednesday, French authorities seized a UK boat and crew, claiming that they were illegally fishing in French waters.

 More to follow....